What is the closest thing we have to magic? For first-year ALA student Mufalo Mufalo, his response is simple: we have art.

 When it comes to his own artistic style, Mufalo describes his work as African, hyperrealistic, and abstract.
 “My work captures Africa’s way of life,” he says.
 “Being a pan-Africanist has played a vital role in my life as it makes me want to embrace all that is African.”

-Coming to ALA, then, was a step in the right direction for Mufalo.
+Coming to ALA with the support of UPS Foundation was a step in the right direction for Mufalo.
 As he puts it, “I am passionate about art and I want to use art to change the world into a better place for others.
 With the aid of the ALA, I believe the quality of training will enable me to find wiser and better ways to build new plans as well as academically reflect on that training.
 I am barely even half a year in at African Leadership Academy and I am already exchanging new ideas as well as building new relationships with African youths across the continent.”

 Ultimately, he says, “I hope to see more artists stepping forward so as to make our voice stronger.
 I look forward to engaging in even bigger projects to uplift the appreciation for the arts in Africa.” “ My project is Central to improving the value of the Arts in my community and hopefully, the continent at large.
 I hope to establish strong foundations for other aspiring talents.”